AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
-        <p>The friendly URL name that’s shown on the search Ad, pulled from the Ad Account in which the Ad was resolved from.
+        <p>The friendly URL name that's shown on the search Ad, pulled from the Ad Account in which the Ad was resolved from.
 This applies to Google AdWords and Bing Ads (search).</p>
       </td>
       <td>
         <p>http://info.adobe.com/CMOs-Guide</p>